pasciaks/sabio/scrum.md

 ### ----- BLOCKERS -----

         I'm on track, no blockers anticipated.
+I'm learning how to keep focused, not get bogged down in a loop of unproductivity.

 # October 2nd, 2020